shenglinwh/psvro/draft-jiang-sidrops-psvro.md

 {{RFC1930}} suggests that a prefix should typically have a single AS as its origin, with a few exceptions.
 However, CAIDA's analysis on BGP routing data {{CAIDA}} reveals that MOAS has always been a common phenomenon.
 There are various reasons that contribute to the emergence of MOAS prefixes:

 - ***Aggregation***.
-According to {{RFC1930}}, aggregation could result in prefix originated from multiple possible ASes.
-For example, if the "Prefix 0/24" originates from ASx and the "Prefix 1/24" originates from ASy, aggregating them into "Prefix 0/23" with the originates from [ASx, ASy] may result in the loss of the specific origin AS information if the ATOMIC_AGGREGATE attributes of the aggregation announcements are not specific.
+For example, if "Prefix 0/24" originates from ASx and "Prefix 1/24" originates from ASy, an aggregating router may combine them into "Prefix 0/23".
+In this case, the aggregating router has two options: it may include an AS_SET attribute containing both ASx and ASy in the aggregated announcement, resulting in a MOAS prefix; or it may omit the AS_SET and attach the ATOMIC_AGGREGATE attribute instead, indicating that route information has been suppressed.
 - ***Business consideration***.
 Companies often choose providers that offer high-speed and reliable data services to host their servers.
 For efficient resource allocation, a parent organization that owns a large chunk of IP addresses may divide its address space among one or more child organizations, which choose different providers and ask them to announce the same prefix.
 For example, a multi-national company may advertise its prefix from multiple locations where it has offices.
 - ***Multi-homing***.
 When multi-homing occur without the use of BGP, it can result in MOAS conflicts.
 Assuming ASx is connected to two providers, ISP1 and ISP2.
 ISP1 is connected to ASx using BGP, while ISP2 is connected to ASx through static routes or Interior Gateway Protocol (IGP).
 Both ISP1 and ISP2 advertise prefixes that belong to ASx.
 - ***Internet eXchanges***.
 When a prefix is associated with an exchange point, it becomes directly accessible from all the ASes connected to that exchange point.
 Each AS at the exchange point has the capability to advertise the prefix as if it originates directly from their own AS.